OpenTOSCA/container/docs/DeveloperGuide.md

 2. Go to "**Server**", then "**Runtime Environments**" and click on "**Add...**".
 3. The wizard "**New Server Runtime Environment**" appears. select in the list "**Apache Tomcat v.
 7.0**" and click on "**Next**".
-4. If you already installed Tomcar define its path at "**Tomcat installation directionary**".
+4. If you already installed Tomcat define its path at "**Tomcat installation directionary**".
    Otherwise you can download and install it directly from Eclipse by clicking on "**Download and Install**", accepting the license agreement and defining an installation directory.
 5. Click on "**Finish**" to add the defined Tomcat installations as a server runtime environment.